 Survival rates for stem cell transplantation are more in younger patients and those who receive transplants from a well-matched donor in comparison with unrelated donors.

-Follow-up for patients with aplastic anemia is necessary to monitor the need for transfusions, to identify relapse and to detect the development of other hematological disorders.
+Follow-up for patients with aplastic anemia is necessary to monitor the need for transfusions, to identify a relapse and to detect the development of other hematological disorders.
 The frequency of follow-up depends on the severity of the disease.

 Paroxysmal nocturnal hemoglobinuria sometimes develops during the course of the disorder with the major manifestation being intravascular hemolysis.
 Few patients having severe aplastic anemia evolve into myelodysplastic syndrome and leukemia.